santoslab/aadl-translator/mdcf-architect-documentation/src/site/sphinx/language/device.rst

 	The external features the app will use of this device.

 	:contained-element features: The ports this device exposes.
+	:contained-element EMv2Annex: [Optional] A list of :construct:`errors<errortype>` that will :construct:`propagate<errorpropagation>` in, out, or through this device.
 	:kind features: :construct:`port`
+	:kind EMv2Annex: :construct:`errorpropagation`

 .. construct:: device implementation